 A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
 This notice will explain how to access your online renewal application in DELPROS, our online professional licensure system.
 To complete the online renewal application, you must log-in to your account, answer questions, and use a credit card to pay your renewal fee.

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+All notices about professional licenses, such as renewal and audit notices, will be sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

-If you do not complete renewal of your active license before the expiration date, your license will expire.
-It is illegal to practice while your license is expired.
+If you do not renew your license before the expiration date, your license will expire.
+It is illegal to practice in Delaware while your license is expired.